What is Tone in Art?

 Everything feels very quiet - too quiet.
 Is that a saloon on the corner?
 If it is, they shut hours ago - no welcoming light there for him now.

-Suggesting Depth or Distance
+Suggest Depth or Distance

 I expect you recognise this painting, a favourite one for Christmas cards!

-Creating the Illusion of Form
+Create the Illusion of Form

 Study of Drapery of Seated Figure, Leonardo Da Vinci 1473"Study of Drapery of a Seated Figure" Leonardo Da Vinci 1473